bittorrent/BTIPs/BTIPS/BTIP-35.md

 ## Simple Summary

-The HTTP API has a few endpoints that return newline-delimited JSON which is used to stream responses to the client.
+When streaming responses to clients, some of the HTTP APIs send newline-delimited JSON.

-One such API is `pubsub/sub`.
-The problem here is that the data is sent as an ASCII-encoded string with no escaping so can include the newline character code which our HTTP client then interprets (not unreasonably) as ending the current line.
+One typical example is `pubsub/sub`.
+It sends data as an ASCII-encoded string with escape characters, which might cause problems when the HTTP client parses the string (i.e. a newline character might cause the HTTP client to stop parsing the string).

 The `btfs multibase` commands can solve this problem by encoding/decoding the content.

 ## Motivation

-This topic is intended to facilitate the user's ability to encode/decode documents and text by providing different types of multibase commands.
+This feature aims to help users encode/decode documents and texts by providing different types of multibase commands.

 ## Specification